antonylu/dsa-python/README.md

 # dsa-python
+Data Structures and Algorithms in Python

-Sample code from the book Data Structures and Algorithms in Python GPL license by Michael T. Goodrich, Roberto Tamassia, and Michael H. Goldwasser
+Sample code from the book *Data Structures and Algorithms in Python*

+GPL license by Michael T. Goodrich, Roberto Tamassia, and Michael H. Goldwasser

 Data Structures and Algorithms in Python